kisom/brokenlcd.net/brokenlcd/site.md

 building the header, footer, and menu bar. **rawk** uses **[smu](http://s01.de/~tox/index.cgi/proj_smu)** as its markdown handler.

-Generating the html, pushing the built version, and cleaning the directory are all handled by a posix makefile.
+generating the html, pushing the built version, and cleaning the directory are all handled by a posix makefile.

-The source for the site is available on **[github](https://github.com/kisom/brokenlcd.net)**.
+the source for the site is available on **[github](https://github.com/kisom/brokenlcd.net)**.